nick-kanakis/effective-java-in-a-nutshell/README.md

 You can use a lambda expression in the context of a functional interface.

-Functional Interface is a interfaces annotated with @FunctionInterface that has only one abstract method (it may have several default or static methods).
+Functional Interface is a interface annotated with @FunctionInterface that has only one abstract method (it may have several default or static methods).

-*Example: behavior parameterization*: You may have multiple implementation of one interface you can create an anonymous class and implement the interface or you can create a lambda expression (faster and without boilerplate code).
+*Example (behavior parameterization)*: You may have multiple implementation of one interface you can create an anonymous class and implement the interface or you can create a lambda expression (faster and without boilerplate code).
 As long as the interface is a functional interface.

 **Type checking**